Hollywood actor Jake Gyllenhaal talks Eid release ‘The Covenant’ and why it’s not a typical war film

 As soon as those words tumbled out, Gyllenhaal – the object of Salim’s admiration claps back with a dead-pan face: “I wrote that line for him.”

-As they both laughed at the shared joke during our exclusive roundtable interview with the actors in Los Angeles through Zoom, their camaraderie was apparent as they promoted their new war epic ‘The Covenant’, out in UAE cinemas on April 20.
+As they both laughed at the shared joke during our exclusive roundtable interview with the actors in Los Angeles through Zoom, that easy camaraderie between them was apparent as they promoted their new war epic ‘The Covenant’, out in UAE cinemas on April 20.

 “As actors, you have very little control on a film.
 It’s not our medium.
 The only control you have is from take to take … It’s almost like putting things in a bucket and someone else deals with all the things you have thrown in there, puts it together, and organises it,” said Gyllenhaal.
 This is his acting process for any film and that method has served him well over the decades.